srydin/zip-lookup/README.md

 # Zip Code Lookup

 A simple PHP utility for looking up city and/or state based on zip code.
-Takes a Zip argument request and returns an array with City and State info.
+This included function takes a Zip argument and returns an array with City and State info.

 ## Getting Started